We love —

 Just for you:

-- 5% off partner restaurant per suite, per stay (excludes drinks)
+- 5% discount at the hotel's partner restaurant (excluding drinks) per suite per stay

 This is a bed and breakfast stay.